“Modern exact clairvoyance,

 "Participate in Dr. Rupert Sheldrake's ground-breaking research on cats with ESP, and share your results with him

-In the Waldorf universe, ESP or clairvoyance is no laughing matter.
 The entire Waldorf movement is based on clairvoyance.
 Rudolf Steiner claimed to be clairvoyant.
 Indeed, he claimed to use "exact clairvoyance," meaning that his "clairvoyant" discoveries about human nature, the spirit realm, etc., are essentially unquestionable — they are "exactly" true.
-[See "Exactly".]
 Steiner also taught that Waldorf faculty members should develop their own powers of clairvoyance or, at a minimum, unhesitatingly accept the pronouncements of "clairvoyants" such as himself.
 Here are a few of Steiner's statements on these matters:

 The problem in all of this is that there is no reliable evidence that clairvoyance of any kind actually exists.
-Careful research has been done, repeatedly, and despite occasional false alarms, the final results have always been negative.
+Careful research has been done, repeatedly, and despite occasional bursts of excitement, the final results have always been negative.
 [See "Clairvoyance".
 To look into what appears to be recent false alarm, see "ESP".]

 Unless you believe in clairvoyance, you really cannot logically affirm Waldorf education.
 Waldorf education is built on a fantasy.
 Of course, you are perfectly within your rights to believe the fantasy and to choose Waldorf education for your children.
 But having the right to do these things is not the same as being right about these things.
 Parents, please think very carefully before sending children to schools where reality is spurned and fantasy is embraced as exact truth.
 You may unintentionally inflict serious harm on the people you love most in all the world.
 [For more on the Waldorf view of clairvoyance, see "The Waldorf Teacher's Consciousness".]